Acadian 1755 Disapora shines a light on current World Humanitarian Refugee Crisis

 From the Liberty Bell to Pubnico 1767 Amazon kdp Book

 Today's Acadians and the refugees of our time mirror each other, reflecting the same despair, hope, struggle, resilience, and shared group pain body of humanity.
-Where the narrative of tragedy seeks to dehumanize and distance, the narrative of resilience aims to humanize and bring closer.
+Where the narrative of tragedy seeks to dehumanize, and distance, the narrative of resilience aims to humanize and bring closer.
 It invokes empathy, ruptures indifference, and seeds shared responsibility.

 Acadian Diaspora 1755 Grand Pré parable tale to current World Humanitarian Refugee Crisis